Therapy for Trauma, Grief, and Anxiety

 -

-Many people who’ve experienced trauma often struggle with uncomfortable memories, nightmares, intrusive thoughts, changes in mood, difficulty sleeping, and uncomfortable physical reactions (e.g. racing heart, difficulty breathing).
-Many have a hard time doing things that they used to enjoy or being around people who they love.
+After experiencing a trauma, you might find yourself struggling with uncomfortable memories, nightmares, intrusive thoughts, and difficulty sleeping.
+You might notice that it’s harder to control your mood or struggle with uncomfortable physical reactions (e.g. racing heart, difficulty breathing, trembling).
+Many people who have experienced trauma have a hard time doing things that they used to enjoy or being around people who they love.

 It is important to recognize that healing from a traumatic experience is possible.
 With the right support from a trained trauma therapist you can regain your sense of safety, trust, and power in this world.